7 Things Every Woman Should Be Doing in Perimenopause

 That was me at 46.
 I started crying for no reason, losing my resilience, and reacting to things that never used to bother me.

-Years earlier, I had signs I didn’t understand, night sweats in my early 40s, insomnia right before my period, and a wave of sadness on the last day of my cycle.
-My GYN sent me off with an antidepressant and a suggestion to find a therapist.
-No conversation about hormones.
-No explanation of why this was happening.
+Years earlier, I had signs I didn’t recognize, night sweats in my early 40s, insomnia before my period, waves of sadness at the end of my cycle.

-But everything I was feeling had a root cause, hormonal fluctuations that happen during perimenopause.
-Understanding that gave me clarity, direction, and my confidence back.
+Understanding that changed everything.
+It gave me clarity, direction, and my confidence back.

 1. Eat More Protein